TimotejK/wier-labs/docs/PA2.md

 Your report should include the following:

-* Information about how you performed website filtering
+* Information about how you performed website filtering.
-* How did you determine page the segments
+* Approach to chunking the text, including criteria for splitting the page into multiple thematic sections, the implemented strategy for dividing text, and advantages and disadvantages of the implemented strategy.
-* What embeddings did you decide to use, and why
+* What embeddings did you decide to use, and why?
 * What similarity metric did you decide to use, and why
 * Examples of queries and your retriever's responses
-* Limitations of your document retriever (e.g. examples of queries with bad responses)
+* Limitations of your document retriever (e.g. examples of queries with inadequate responses)

 **Make sure to also describe methods you tried but decided not to use.**